-The permittee shall keep records of the maintenance conducted on the stationary RICE in order to demonstrate that you operated and maintained the stationary RICE and after-treatment control device (if any) according to your own maintenance plan.
+The permittee shall keep records of the maintenance conducted on the stationary RICE in order to demonstrate that you operated and maintained the stationary RICE and after-treatment control device (if any) according to your own maintenance plan if you own or operate any of the following stationary RICE;

 The permittee shall keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
 The owner or operator must document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.
-If the engine is used for demand response operation, the owner or operator must keep records of the notification of the emergency situation, and the time the engine was operated as part of the demand response.
+If the engines are used for demand response operation, the owner or operator must keep records of the notification of the emergency situation, and the time the engine was operated as part of demand response.

-(Ref.: 40 CFR 63.6655(a), (d), (e), and (f), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6655(a), (d), (e), and (f), Subpart ZZZZ))